Zei33/acute-video/README.md

 });
 ```

 There are many options available with the `acuteVideo()` function to customise the HTML5 player's look and feel.
+It should be noted that multiple instances of acute video are allowed on the same page, just run `acuteVideo()` on each element you'd like to initiate as a player.

 ## Priorities